SureshB2938/Emotion-Detection-Flask-App-with-AI-Bot/README.md

-# emotion-detection-flask
+Emotion-Detection-Flask-App-with-AI-Bot

-Real-Time Emotion Detection with Flask and DeepFace
+Real-Time Emotion Detection with Flask, DeepFace, TensorFlow/Keras, and AI Bot

 Features
 Real-time Video Streaming: Streams video from the webcam to the web application.